django-denmark/2020.djangoday.dk/content/_index.md

 # Django Day 2020

-* Friday April 17th
+* **POSTPONED BECAUSE OF GLOBAL COVID-19 OUTBREAK**
+* New date in September to be announced
 * Location: [Copenhagen, Denmark](/venue/)
 * [Call for Participation](/cfp/) <span class="badge badge-pill badge-warning">CLOSED</span>
 * [Ticket sales](/tickets/) <span class="badge badge-pill badge-success">OPENED</span>

-Djangonauts from in and around Denmark are meeting up for the second edition of Django Day, to be held on April 17th 2020.
+Djangonauts from in and around Denmark are meeting up for the second edition of Django Day, to be held on (NEW DATE IN SEPTEMBER) 2020.
 It will be a full day of talks followed by an evening of social events.

 Come and meet your local and excellent community and share with them.